 The temporary exhibitions make that works from the permanent collection are not always on display in the Museum Dhondt-Dhaenens.
 Consult the website or contact the museum for more information on the temporary collection presentations.

-The permanent collection is not on display for the moment
+The permanent collection of the museum is not on view at the moment but is visible online through the website of Erfgoedinzicht.